 (See also Overview of the Cranial Nerves.)

-Common causes of Bell palsy include
+Evidence suggest that common causes of Bell palsy include

 Infection by herpes simplex virus type 1 (which causes mouth infections, such as cold sores)